bergpb/OCI_Infrastructure/README.md

 3. In your terminal run: `$make ansible`

+4. Now you should be able to connect with ssh in node1 instance and run kubectl commands.

 ### Destroy K3S cluster in OCI::
-If you need to destroy the all nodes you must run: `$make terraform_destroy`
+- If you need to destroy the all nodes you must run: `$make terraform_destroy`

-Now you should be able to connect with ssh in node1 instance and run kubectl commands.

 Special thanks for [ampernetacle](https://github.com/jpetazzo/ampernetacle) and [k3s-ansible](https://github.com/k3s-io/k3s-ansible) projects